rrigato/architecture/pragmatic_programmer/20th_anniversary_edition.md

 - publish/subscribe model = publishers push events to a channel, subscribers listen to events in a channel, neither are responsible for the interface of the channel
     - good for asyncronous handling of events, bad for observing a system wholistically

+# dealing-with-state
+> pass state around, don't hoard it

+- enables functions to be reused whenever their input matches the output of a client
+- wrap configuration behind a thin interface API or webservice
+- anytime two pieces of code reference the same mutable resource, you have global data/shared state
+- concurrency is a software mechanism, parallelism is a hardware concern
+- break temporal coupling by dividing tasks down into those that can be run concurrently and those that must be run in order
+- not understanding the full production considerations of why code worked in the first place will make it impossible to know what to fix when the code breaks
+- when having trouble beginning development, tell yourself you are only working on a POC
+- don't let yesterday's software engineering habits bias today's applications